rontarrant/gtkDcoding/docs/_posts/2019-08-20-0063-cairo-vii-draw-save-images.md

 - set up the save options and option values for the image (this is different for each format), and
 - save the image.

-But since each has their own save options, we’ll look at each individually starting with…
+But since each has their own save options, we’ll look at each individually starting with...

 ## Saving a JPeg